kucherenko12/SelfAssessment/Skills/DotNET.md

   - Custom middleware development
 - Cloud and Microservices
   - Integration with cloud platforms (Azure, AWS)
-  - Microservices architecture
+  - Microservices architecture 🖐️ used
   - Containerization with Docker
-  - Kubernetes for orchestration
+  - Kubernetes for orchestration 🖐️ used
   - Serverless computing
 - C# Development
-  - C# syntax and language fundamentals
+  - C# syntax and language fundamentals 🖐️ used
-  - Advanced C# features (LINQ, async/await, delegates, events)
+  - Advanced C# features (LINQ, async/await, delegates, events) 👂 heard
   - Reflection and dynamic programming
-  - Data types and collections
+  - Data types and collections 🖐️ used
-  - Generics and extension methods
+  - Generics and extension methods 🖐️ used
-  - Attributes and annotations
+  - Attributes and annotations 🖐️ used
   - Interoperability with other .NET languages
 - `F#` Development
   - `F#` syntax and language fundamentals